 Monitoring Report - progress in implementing the Strategy

-The third Monitoring Report, outlining progress in implementing the Child and Youth Wellbeing Strategy was released on 22 June 2022.
-It details key activity carried out in 2021 (Jan - Dec) to bring the Strategy into effect.
-This includes progress of the particular policies and initiatives underway across government to help achieve the Strategy’s vision and outcomes, and how agencies and non-government organisations are aligning to the Strategy framework.
+The fourth Monitoring Report, outlining progress in implementing the Child and Youth Wellbeing Strategy was released on 05 May 2023.
+It details key activity carried out in 2022 (Jan - Dec) to bring the Strategy into effect.
+This includes progress of the particular policies and initiatives underway across government to help achieve the Strategy’s vision and outcomes.
+The report also includes a briefing to the Minister, which outlines changes to the reporting approach following the Review of the Strategy.

 - Read the Monitoring Report for the period January - December 2021